University of Illinois Chicago: Campus

 The East Campus is located on the Near West Side, just south of Greektown and a 15-minute walk from downtown Chicago.
 The juxtaposition of campus and commercial density was a direct result of large-scale urban renewal led by Mayor Richard J. Daley.

+The Circle Court Shopping Center was a shopping center and office complex at 500 South Racine Avenue in Chicago.
+Completed in 1973, the five-acre property contained 209,600 square feet of space and 350 parking spaces.
+In 1990, the University of Illinois authorized negotiations to acquire the property for university use.
+By 1993, university records identified it as the Student Services Building and described it as the former Circle Court Shopping Center.
+By May 1993, university records referred to the property as the Student Services Building and identified it as the former Circle Court Shopping Center.

 The West Campus, also on the Near West Side, is much older and includes some buildings built in the collegiate gothic style.
 The colleges of Medicine, Pharmacy, Nursing, Dentistry, Applied Health Sciences and Public Health, as well as the Library of the Health Sciences are all located on the West Campus.
 The West Campus is in the heart of the Illinois Medical District where the University of Illinois Medical Center is located.